 On the other hand, extensive roof damage requires replacement.
 For instance, a new roof is necessary if a tree fell on your roof and ruined a significant part.
 Similarly, damage by natural disasters like storms and tornadoes may warrant a replacement.
 Natural disasters are notorious for compromising your roof’s structural integrity and damaging roofing materials.

 The condition of the roof is the most critical factor, and will play a large part in your ability to replace the roof versus needing a new roof.
+You may be able to opt for a partial roof, but those can cause problems down the road as well.

 Some homeowner’s insurance policies may dictate whether you can repair or replace your roof based on its condition.
 Older roofs may not pass their level of standards, or may not be eligible for an insurance claim for wind or hail damage.
 In those cases, a replacement is a must.